thegooddocsproject/templates/base-template/about-base-template.md

 ### Doctype templates set

-Doctype templates provide instructions for document authors to write documentation for a specific doctype.
+Doctype templates provide instructions for writing content for a specific doctype.

 Doctype templates inherit from a core or base template.